Fr0sT-Brutal/awesome-pascal/README.md

 * [NativeJpg](https://code.google.com/p/simdesign). `[Delphi]` Fully object-oriented Pascal implementation that allows to read and write Jpeg files.
 You can use this software to read and write Jpeg images from files or streams.
 It supports baseline and progressive Jpeg, support for metadata, as well as all conceivable lossless operations.

+* [OpenGL Pascal Toolkit](https://github.com/daar/GLPT). `[FPC]` Easy to use native pascal toolkit that allows to create and manage OpenGL contexts in a platform independent way.

+* [BGRAbitmap](https://github.com/edivando-fpc/BGRABitmap). `[Delphi]` `[FPC]` Drawing routines with transparency and antialiasing with Lazarus.
+Offers also various transforms.
+These routines allow to manipulate 32bit images in BGRA format or RGBA format (depending on the platform).

 ## Game dev ##